BRNSystems/RandMus/README.md

 	cd into the RandMus directory

-	type "make" to compile
+	type "make" to compile and run(play)

-	type "make run" to run the program
+	type "make clean" to remove the compiled files

+	type "make record" to record a random tune

 	to quit the program type ctrl-c

-	to view the random values for the current or last song, first open another terminal window, cd to the RandMus directory, and run the command "cat lastSong.txt"

-	spend hours messing around with it (in a good way)